dfmcvn/driver-sleep-detection/README.md

 - tk
 - Pillow

-Install all dependencies using the `requirements.txt` file provided.
+or install all dependencies using the `requirements.txt` file provided.

 ---